zpetko63/Black-Scholes-Implementation-with-JAX/README.md

 ## Overview

-This project implements a **live Black-Scholes pricing model** using **JAX**, designed to price European-style call options in real-time using market data from Yahoo Finance.
+This project implements a live Black-Scholes pricing model using python, designed to price European-style call options in real-time using market data from Yahoo Finance.
 The model's performance is compared to an existing Black-Scholes implementation to evaluate its accuracy.

 ---